Pittsburgh and West Virginia Railway

 The original Wabash Pittsburgh Terminal Railway built several massive engineering works, including the Wabash Terminal in downtown Pittsburgh, damaged by two fires in 1946 and demolished in 1953.
-The Wabash Bridge over the Monongahela River into Pittsburgh was torn down in 1948, and on December 27, 2004, the Wabash Tunnel just southwest of the bridge opened as a high occupancy vehicle roadway through Mount Washington.
-As of January 2020 the two piers of the long-gone Wabash Bridge remain standing.
+The Wabash Bridge over the Monongahela River into Pittsburgh was torn down in 1948.
+On December 27, 2004, the Wabash Tunnel just southwest of the bridge opened as a high occupancy vehicle roadway through Mount Washington.
+As of May 2024 the two piers of the long-gone Wabash Bridge remain standing.

-The line also had a branch to West End, Pennsylvania, that was abandoned in 2011, and a branch to West Mifflin, Pennsylvania, known as the Mifflin Branch.
-And it also has a small industrial branch located near Belle Vernon, Pennsylvania.
+The line included a branch to West End, Pennsylvania, abandoned in 2011, and a branch to West Mifflin, Pennsylvania, known as the Mifflin Branch.
+It also had a small industrial branch located near Belle Vernon, Pennsylvania.

-At the end of 1960 P&WV operated 223 mi of road on 132 mi of track; that year it reported 439 million net ton-miles of revenue freight.
+At the end of 1960, P&WV operated 223 mi of track, on 132 mi of road; that year it reported 439 million net ton-miles of revenue freight.